LinkedInLearning/essential-jenkins-2468076/Ch02/02_08-solution-develop-a-parameterized-pipeline/README.md

          description: 'Choose the environment for this deployment.',
          name: 'ENVIRONMENT'

-      password defaultValue: '1234567890',
+      password defaultValue: '123ABC',
          description: 'Enter the API key to use for this deployment.',
          name: 'API_KEY'

-      text defaultValue: 'This is the default changelog message.',
+      text defaultValue: 'This is the change log.',
          description: 'Enter the components that were changed in this deployment.',
          name: 'CHANGELOG'
     }